simeonradivoev/PlanetarySystem/README.md

 ###### A Planetary System Simulation with OpenGL and C++.

-It statred as a University project, to create a Planetary System with OpenGL.
+It started as a University project, to create a Planetary System with OpenGL.
-Now i use it as a learning tool, for c++ and OpenGL.
+I now use it as a learning tool, for c++ and OpenGL.
 If you want to use any part of this project, feel free.
 If you have questions, feel free to ask, and if i can i will answer.